nuts-foundation/nuts-node/docs/pages/deployment/monitoring.rst

         uptime: 4h14m12s

 If you supply ``application/json`` for the ``Accept`` HTTP header it will return the diagnostics in JSON format.

+Explanation of ambiguous/complex entries in the diagnostics:

+* ``vcr.credential_count`` holds the total number of credentials known to the node (public VCs, and private VCs issued to a DID on the local node)
+* ``vcr.issuer.issued_credentials_count`` holds the total number of credentials issued by the local node
+* ``vcr.issuer.revoked_credentials_count`` holds the total number of revoked credentials issued by the local node
+* ``vcr.verifier.revocations_count`` holds the total number of revoked credentials (public and private VCs)

 Metrics
 *******